l3nz/cli-matic/examples/bb/README.md

 ## Differences

+- In the sample script, we import libraries (including *cli-matic*) right from the script itself, so you can have single-file scripts.
-- You need to have a `bb.edn` file with the libraries you need.
-Look at the one here for a minimal working solution.
+  As an alternative, for example if you have multiple scripts with the same deps and you don't want to change them all when you upgrade a library, you can to have a `bb.edn` file with the libraries you need.
+Look at the `example_bb.edn` file here for a minimal working solution.
 - You do not need an external namespace, but you can simply `(require '[cli-matic.core :refer [run-cmd]])`
 - You don't need a main function, but you just call `(run-cmd *command-line-args* CONFIGURATION)`

 Good luck!